InfantShervin/review-intelligence-engine/README.md

 ## 📁 Sample Output (Assignment Requirement)

-A file named `sample_output.json` is included to demonstrate the expected JSON structure when live scraping is blocked.
+A `sample_output.json` file is included to demonstrate the expected output structure independent of live scraping constraints.

 ---

-## ⚠️ Scraping Limitations

-Major SaaS review platforms such as G2 and Capterra actively restrict automated scraping.
-This project is designed to:

-- Attempt live scraping
-- Retry failed requests
-- Use Selenium fallback where applicable
-- Handle failures gracefully
-- Never crash the script

-This mirrors real-world data pipeline behavior.

----

-## ⭐ Bonus Source: TrustRadius
+## ⭐ Bonus SaaS Review Source

-TrustRadius is integrated as a third SaaS review source.
+In addition to G2 and Capterra, **TrustRadius** is integrated as a third SaaS review source.

 ```bash
 python main.py \